learn-co-curriculum/react-what-is-flux/README.md

 Take a look at the arrows.
 Notice that they are all moving in the same direction.
 What we are seeing here is nothing less than the core idea of the Flux architecture: data and events in Flux only ever move in one direction.
-When an action is triggered its effects are propagated through the dispatcher, to the store, and finally to the views.
+When an action is triggered, by a user, its effects are propagated through the dispatcher, to the store, and finally back to the views.

 Did you get that?
 No...but really did you?
 Do you see how crazy simple that is?
 Let's put it another way: the only way any action will ever move through a Flux